A Christmas Checklist To Help With Your Holiday Decorating + A Free Printable Timeline

 • Purchase fresh wreaths and garlands.
 (I recommend not purchasing these until two weeks prior to Christmas.)

-• Add Christmas decorations to your exterior front entry of your home.
+• Add Christmas decorations to the exterior front entry of your home.

 EVERYTHING YOU EVER WANTED TO KNOW ABOUT HOW TO DECORATE A CHRISTMAS TREE